 Accessing Web server from any device

-Now upload this code to your board using Arduino IDE.
-After you see the message of done uploading in Arduino IDE, click on Serial monitor button to the serial monitor. you will see this message on the serial monitor.
-It will show your IP address. you need to note down this IP address.
-Because we will need it to access the web server.Â
+Now we will upload this code to our ESP32 board using the Arduino IDE.
+After the Arduino IDE is done uploading the code to the board, it will display a “Done Uploading” message.
+Now we will click on the Serial Monitor button to open the serial monitor.
+We will see this message on the serial monitor.
+It will show us the IP address of our ESP32 board; we need to note down this IP address.
+We will need it to access the web server.

 How to connect to ESP32 Soft AP